Research-Center-Data-Intelligence/.github/profile/README.md

 ## Collaboration

-RIDI collaborates with three key stakeholders in all its activities:
+Research Institute Data Intelligence collaborates with three key stakeholders in all its activities:

 1. Students (mainly but not exclusively from Zuyd University of Applied Sciences) through the DI-Lab.
 2. (EU) Regional organizations involved in our education or research.